Yenderlyh/yourneys/README.md

 Explore
 - filter latest/new yourneys
 - display top rated yourneys
+- **explore** - As I user I want to be able to see suggestions to inspire me, like the last added yourneys and the top rated yourneys

 Search
+- filter cities on the homepage
 - add filters for interest...
+- **search** - As I user I want to be able to filter yourneys in a city, with different criteria (date, interest...)

 Create
 - upload images